 Hire A Web Designer Who Understands The Importance Of A Future Proof Website

-Choose your web designer and developer wisely as you are ultimately leaning on them to create a website that’s sustainable and future-proof.
+Choose your web designer and developer wisely as you ultimately lean on them to create a sustainable and future-proof website.

 Part of that is them being willing to put in the time to get to know your company, your company values, and your company goals.

-For example, at 3 Media Web, we put a lot of effort into the discovery phase when we are working with clients.
-In fact, discovery is one of the keys to our success as well as our client’s success.
+For example, at 3 Media Web, we put a lot of effort into the discovery phase when working with clients.
+In fact, discovery is one of the keys to our success and our client’s success.

-Discovery ensures we are able to fully meet their needs and help them understand what elements they need now as well as ways to help them expand and grow their business beyond the initial site launch.
+Discovery ensures we can fully meet their needs and help them understand what elements they need now and ways to help them expand and grow their business beyond the initial site launch.

 Discovery, of course, is only one part of the process.
-The designer you choose to go with also needs to be proficient on the technical side of things as well.
+The designer you choose to go with also needs to be proficient on the technical side of things.